-RDNZ is the respected voice of rare disorders in New Zealand.
-We are the only national organisation supporting all New Zealanders who live with a rare condition, and the people who care for them.
+RDNZ is the respected voice of rare disorders in New Zealand, and is the only national organisation supporting all New Zealanders who live with a rare condition, and the people who care for them.

-We provide a strong common voice to advocate for health policy and a healthcare system that works for those with rare diseases.
-To do this, RDNZ works with the Government, researchers, clinicians and industry to promote research, diagnosis, treatment and services.
+RDNZ provides a strong, unified voice to advocate for public health policy and a future healthcare system that works for those with rare disorders.

 RDNZ also provides a contact point for families who are affected by genetic conditions so rare that they do not have their own support group.

 We help support groups get established We offerclear guidance and information on starting a new support group, plus connect groups to share their knowledge and expertise.